 Terms Of Endearment In The Tagalog Language

-At this point, not only did you learn about how to say I love you in the Tagalog language, but you also learned a thing or two about grammar.
+At this point, not only did you learn how to say I love you in the Tagalog language, but you also learned a thing or two about grammar.

 Isn’t that great?
 Well, if things are getting serious between you and your Filipino loved one, we also prepared a few terms of endearment commonly used by couples.
 Judging from the table below, Filipinos are extremely creative when it comes to giving pet names.